feathersjs/feathers/website/content/api/channels.md

 ```

 ::note[Note]
-The number active connections is usually one (or none) but unless you prevent it explicitly Feathers is not preventing multiple logins of the same user (e.g. with two open browser windows or on a mobile device).
+The number of active connections is usually one (or none) but unless you prevent it explicitly Feathers does not prevent multiple connections from the same user (e.g. with two open browser windows or on a mobile device).
 ::